 Community service is no different as the Huskies, both players and staff, are among the most visible in the Seattle community, working at area youth centers, homeless shelters, the Salvation Army and Children's Hospital.
-Daugherty has been the driving force behind the Husky Community Youth Summer Basketball

-Clinics, now in the fourth year, conducting 10 different clinics for young girls throughout the Seattle area.
+Daugherty has been the driving force behind the Husky Community Youth Summer Basketball Clinics, now in their fifth year, conducting free clinics for young girls throughout the Seattle area.

-In that same vein, Daugherty has placed a high priority on keeping the top local high school talent from around the region at home in the northwest.
-She has established a pattern over the last six years that began with Megan Franza, her first Husky recruit, back in 1997.
+In that same vein, Daugherty has placed a high priority on keeping the top local high school talent from around the region at home in the Northwest.
+She has established a pattern that began with Megan Franza, her first Husky recruit, back in 1997.
 Franza, Washington's Gatorade Player of the Year in '97, went on to become one of Washington's most prolific scorers and three-point shooters, along with earning national academic all-America honors.